Karumi/MaxibonKataKotlin/README.md

 Karumi developers can consume zero or a positive number of maxibons.
 The Karumi team is composed by five engineers and everytime some of these engineers go to the kitchen they grab some maxibons as follows:

 * If the developer is Pedro, he grabs three maxibons.
+* If the developer is Fran, he grabs one maxibon.
 * If the developer is Davide, he does not grab any maxibon.
-* If the developer is Alberto, he grabs one maxibon.
-* If the developer is Jorge, he grabs two maxibons.
+* If the developer is Sergio, he grabs two maxibons.
-* If the developer is Sergio, he grabs one maxibon.
+* If the developer is Jorge, he grabs one maxibon.

 When a Karumi engineer goes to the kitchen, they can go in group if needed, and there are just 2 maxibons or less left he has to send a message through the Slack API saying ``"Hi guys, I'm <NAME OF THE DEVELOPER>.
 We need more maxibons!"``.
 And the number of maxibons available will be automatically incremented by 10 :).
 If the number of maxibons left is lower than the number of maxibons the developer tries to get he will get just the number of maxibons available.